Roboy/dcmotorcaninterface/README.md

 ### Description ###
-The muscleDriverCANInterface is another low-level communication layer, i.e. hardware interface.
+The muscleDriverCANInterface is a command line interface for low-level communication with the dc motors via CAN.
 It works through driver library canlib.

 ### Dependencies ###
 install libcanlib (on linux) via: